 9.2.2.55 Slice Available Capacity

 The Slice Available Capacity IE indicates the amount of resources per network slice that are available per cell relative to the total NG-RAN resources per cell.
-The Slice Capacity Value Downlink IE and the Slice Capacity Value Uplink IE can be weighted according to the ratio of the corresponding cell capacity class values contained in the Composite Available Capacity Group IE, if available.
+The Slice Available Capacity Value Downlink IE and the Slice Available Capacity Value Uplink IE can be weighted according to the ratio of the corresponding cell capacity class values contained in the Composite Available Capacity Group IE, if available.